maciej-ka/eat-code/readme.md

 ========================================

 ### Javascript
-Convert numbers to a difference array, as that way queries can be applied faster
+Convert numbers to a difference array, as that way batch adding can be faster
 (by just modifying two values).
 Then binary search for solution, on each step:
 - cloning diff array
 - applying queries and